remix-run/remix/packages/create-remix/templates/vercel/README.md

 You will need to add your npmrc with your Remix token to your server's environment:

-When you ran `npm init remix`, we probably created an npmrc in your home directory.
+When you ran `npx create-remix@latest`, we probably created an npmrc in your home directory.
 Go take a look, it should look something like this:

 ```
 //npm.remix.run/:_authToken={your-token}